qwang70/GraphVizDotToDatabaseParsing/README.md

 - Based on the attributes of nodes and edges, we use formal concept analysis(FCA) to create the hierarchy of the node and edge types

-- In the hierarchy graph
+- In the hierarchy graph, the node and edge attributes are represented as a Graphviz node/edge visually.

+- Different types of nodes and edges are being recognized and grouped.
+The node type graph and edge type graph has an instance of different types of nodes and edges that linking with the  node/edge labels in the original graph with the same type.

 ## Installation